 When you drive a part-time 4WD you are always driving in 2H mode.
 This will mainly be when driving in the city on tarmac highways and cement pavement surfaces.
 Basically, any high traction surface should be driven in 2H to avoid drive-train windup or “binding”.
 This setting allows the rear diff to split the power evenly between the two rear wheels by means of gears inside the differential that shifts power accordingly when cornering.
 This allows the outer wheel to rotate at a faster speed than the inner wheel to prevent “binding”

-For the purposes of this article, we are going to assume you are driving a part-time 4WD like a Navara, Ranger or a Tacoma.
-These type of trucks should always be driven in 2H on the tarmac.
+For the purposes of this article, we are going to assume you are driving a part-time 4WD like a Navara, Ranger, or a Tacoma.
+These types of trucks should always be driven in 2H on the tarmac.
 When you engage 4WD by selecting 4H from the dial or the short ratio gear lever you are connecting the front and rear driveshafts.
-Usually, it’s only the rear drive-shaft that is activated in 2H and not the front.
+Usually, it’s only the rear driveshaft that is activated in 2H and not the front.
 The front wheels simply coast along.
 The front side-shafts are not even actively engaged.

 So, in essence, when you select 4H, you are connecting the front and rear drive-shafts together by means of the transmission box, to rotate together as a single unit.
 The drive-shafts cannot rotate at dissimilar speeds due to the absence of a viscous coupling and power is split 50/50 between the front and rear axles.
 You have now locked the drivetrain in 4H.